Funded AmeriCorps Programs for the 2012 – 2013 Program Year

 The Foothills AmeriCorps Program is designed to meet the needs of our district community by focusing on three very important issues: (1) Tutoring underachieving elementary and middle school students to become academically successful, (2) Planning and implementing disaster preparedness programs and activities, which help expand citizens’ knowledge in emergency preparedness and safety and lead to the strengthening of homeland security in communities.
 (3) Sponsoring and/or participating in community capacity-building service projects that address unmet human needs throughout the country.

-This year, we have seventy seniors from Chapman and Landrum High School who were selected to become members.
-The selection process is based on application, essay, three teacher recommendations, HSAP scores and a willingness and true desire to help the community they live in.
-In exchange for their service throughout the year, members receive a monthly stipend and upon completion of at least 300 volunteer hours by June 2012, they will also receive a $1175.00 scholarship to the college or university of their choice in the fall.
+This year, we have over fifty seniors from Chapman and Landrum High School who were selected to become members.
+The selection process is based on application, essay, three teacher recommendations, and a willingness and true desire to help the community they live in.
+In exchange for their service throughout the year, members receive a monthly stipend and upon completion of at least 300 volunteer hours by June 2014, they will also receive a scholarship to the college or university of their choice in the fall.

 For more information about how to become an AmeriCorps member at Spartanburg School District One, please contact Travis Gregg at email@example.com.